Learn How To Dehydrate Mushrooms at Home to have them always in your Pantry. Dry Mushrooms using a Dehydrator and make Mushroom Powder afterward.

 How to make mushroom powder?

-I am preparing a whole article on the best way to make a powder for your kitchen to use as a seasoning.
+I have a whole article on the best way to make a mushroom Powder for your kitchen to use as a seasoning.

 Place dried slices into a Magic bullet or coffee grinder and grind until powdered.

 Place dried mushrooms or mushroom powder in a glass jar, air-tight container, or paper bag.
 It is the best way to store your dried mushrooms.
 Store the dried mushrooms in a dark, dry area in your pantry.

 Once correctly dried and stored, dried mushrooms can last for years.
 Make sure you stick a label with the variety of mushrooms and the date of drying.